RayLabz/EasyJSON/README.md

 ## License

-The Response library is released under the [Apache 2.0 license](https://github.com/panickapps/EasyJSON/blob/master/LICENSE).
+EasyJSON is released under the [Apache 2.0 license](https://github.com/panickapps/EasyJSON/blob/master/LICENSE).

 ## Bug reporting
 You can report bugs related to this library by email [here](mailto:panickapps@gmail.com?subject=EasyJSON).